He loves me... he loves me not

+Game

 A person playing the game alternately speaks the phrases "He (or she) loves me," and "He loves me not," while picking one petal off a flower (usually an ox-eye daisy) for each phrase.
-The phrase they speak on picking off the last petal supposedly represents the truth between the object of their affection loving them or not.
-The player typically is motivated by attraction to the person they are speaking of while reciting the phrases.
-They may seek to reaffirm a pre-existing belief, or act out of whimsy.
+The phrase they speak on picking off the last petal supposedly represents the truth between the object of their affection, loving them or not.
+The player is typically motivated by attraction to the person they are speaking of while reciting the phrases.
+They may seek to reaffirm a pre-existing belief or act out of whimsy.

 In the original French version of the game, the petals do not simply indicate whether the object of the player's affection loves them, but to what extent: un peu or "a little", beaucoup or "a lot", passionnément or "passionately", à la folie or "to madness", or pas du tout or "not at all."

 A humorous twist on the game is "He loves me, he loves me lots."